maelys-mcardle/snowflake/docs/snowflake/README.md

 DEVICE  MNEMONIC  DESCRIPTION
 ------  --------  -----------
+00      OUT       Default output device (LCD Display)
+                  Accepts any value type.
-00      OUT       Default output device (LCD Display) 01       IN       Default input device (Input from Keyboard) 02      PRT       Thermal Printer
+01       IN       Default input device (Input from Keyboard)
+                  Stores value as string.
+02      PRT       Thermal Printer
+                  Accepts any value type.
 03      BTN       Button Press
+                  Stores value as integer.
 ```

 **The difference between `IN` and `BTN`:** `IN` stores the input to a BANK after the `OK` button is pressed.
 This can contain multiple characters.
 The `BTN` stores the input immediately after a single key is pressed.
 It will return a number corresponding to the key code of the button presed.
 When this instruction is used, only the `RUN/STOP` button will stop execution.